John Adams Building: History

 The building is five stories in height above ground, with the fifth story set back 35 ft.
 It contains 180 mi of shelving (compared to 104 mi in the Jefferson Building) and can hold ten million volumes.
 There are 12 tiers of stacks, extending from the cellar to the fourth floor.
 Each tier provides about 13 acre of shelf space.

 On April 13, 1976, in a ceremony at the Jefferson Memorial marking the birthday of Thomas Jefferson, President Gerald Ford signed into law the act to change the name of the Library of Congress Building to the Library of Congress Thomas Jefferson Building.
 On June 13, 1980, the Adams building acquired its present name, which honors John Adams, the former President of the United States who in 1800 approved the law establishing the Library of Congress.

 The building is faced in white Georgia marble and incorporated the use of new materials at the time such as acoustical block, formica, vitrolite, and glass tubing.

 Bronze entrance doors by Lee Lawrie

-Commemorating the history of the written word, artist Lee Lawrie sculpted figures into the bronze doors at the west (Second Street) and east (Third Street) entrances.
+To commemorate figures associated with the history of writing, sculptor Lee Lawrie etched reliefs into the bronze doors that would adorn the west (2nd Street SE) and east (3rd Street SE) entrances of the library building once it opened in 1939.

-The figures—all deities or culture heroes associated with writing—are:
+The figures - all deities and heroes associated with the written word - are: